interledger/open-payments/packages/open-payments/README.md

 5. Create `OutgoingPayment` grant & start interaction flow:

 The final step for Online Marketplace's backend system will be to create an `OutgoingPayment` on Alice's wallet.
 Before this, however, Online Marketplace will need to create an outgoing payment grant, which typically requires some sort of interaction with Alice.
 Online Marketplace will need to facilitate this interaction with Alice (e.g. redirect her to a webpage with a dialog) to get her consent for creating an `OutgoingPayment` on her account.

-The detailed sequence for how this is achieved can be found [here](../../docs/grant-interaction.md).
+To see a detailed sequence and an example implementation for how this is achieved, see https://github.com/interledger/rafiki.

 6. Create `OutgoingPayment`: